Q: Is strabismus surgery the only treatment option for an eye turn?

 You must have motor control and alignment in order to make the eyes see properly.
 Often, eye turns that develop before age two, may have good motor alignment without the ability to have stereopsis.
 If you have an eye turn, it is beneficial to work closely with a behavioral or developmental optometrist to discuss the appropriate treatment methods.

-If your child has been diagnosed with an eye turn, discuss all of your concerns with your eye doctor.
+If your child has been diagnosed with an eye turn, contact an eye doctor to discuss all of your concerns.

 Your child’s binocular vision is essential for meeting all of life’s demands.